CAIsr/CAIsr.github.io/pages/imaging_tools.md

 At CAI, for the purposes of reproducible research we have dockerized our atlas building toolbox into Docker container, so that people can execute and replicate the study and also use it for further testing and analysis with their own datasets.
-The docker version of the human brain atlas using python, minc and nipype can be found [here].
+The docker version of the human brain atlas using python, minc and nipype can be found [here](https://github.com/CAIsr/volgenmodel-nipype).

-The user should have already installed [Docker](https://docs.docker.com/) on their container and clone the necessary repositories from [CAISr] github to execute the atlas.
+The user should have already installed [Docker](https://docs.docker.com/) on their container and clone the necessary repositories from [CAISr](https://github.com/CAIsr/volgenmodel-nipype) github to execute the atlas.

 Docker helps to run applications in a securely isolated container.
 It is able to package all its dependencies and libraries.
 Containers are lightweight, one can run a variety of applications